The cost of creating a new website or renovating an existing one is essentially summarized by this formula:

 A basic static website that provides a simple online presence with a few pages can be usually be created for about $160.
 This is equal to about two hours of time which includes discussing the site while simultaneously creating the site.
 Simple instructions are offered to the site owner so they can keep the site updated.
 Such a site might include a basic theme and a few pages with the possibility for additional posts.
 At $100 per hour, a simple business website might be $100 to $200.

-If a person can sit down over a cup of coffee, and in 30 minutes describe their basic needs, and then in another 30 minutes join in the development of a website, then an entire website
+If a person can sit down over a cup of coffee, and in 60 minutes describe their basic needs, and then in another 60 minutes join in the development of a website, then the a simple website could be created in about 2 hours along with some training.

 Basic Website: $500 – $1,000